NYC hospitals to pay $165M to women abused by gynecologist

 Columbia University Irving Medical Center and NewYork-Presbyterian announced the agreement Friday.
 Last year, the two hospitals reached a settlement to establish a $71 million compensation fund with 79 of Hadden’s former patients.

-The doctor, Robert Hadden, surrendered his medical license after being convicted in 2016 on sex-related charges in state court but was not sentenced to prison.
-He currently awaits trial on separate federal charges of sexually abusing dozens of young and unsuspecting female patients for over two decades.
+The doctor, Robert Hadden, surrendered his medical license after being convicted in 2016 on sex-related charges.
+He currently awaits trial on separate charges of sexually abusing dozens of young and unsuspecting female patients for over two decades.

 The Englewood, New Jersey, resident has pleaded not guilty to six counts of inducing others to travel to engage in illegal sex acts.
 A message was left Friday with an attorney representing Hadden.